andrewscwei/react-isomorphic-starter-kit/README.md

 # react-express-starter-kit

-This is a starter kit for a React universal/isomorphic app.
+This is an **experimental** starter kit for a React universal/isomorphic app.

 ## Key Features